NakedFerret/NakedFerret.github.io/_posts/2014-03-10-simple-note-hidden-notes-fix.md

 Intuitively, the next step would be to set the top border of the scrollable section to the size of the header, `5rem`, to prevent the header from blocking the first list item.
 However, this brings us back to step one because the size of the srollable section becomes the same size as before!

 To remedy this, we can specify that the `scrollable` section use a different [box-sizing](https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing) property.
-The box-sizing property bascially dictates if the height and width should include the padding and border.
+The box-sizing property basically dictates if the height and width should include the padding and border.
 Padding is included with the `padding-box` value, and border is additionally included with the `border-box` value.
 Combining this with the border, gives us the result we want.

 {% highlight css %}
 .scrollable {